PrefectHQ/prefect/docs/tutorials/deployments.md

 and may additionally include the following pieces of optional information:

 - a set of `tags` to attach to the runs generated from this deployment
-- a set of parameter values to pass to the flow function as parameters
+- a set of `parameters` whose values will be passed to the flow function when it runs
 - a schedule for auto-generating flow runs on some well defined cadence

 To create a deployment, we need to define a _deployment spec_ and then register that spec with the Orion server; for example, suppose we have the following two files located in `/Developer/workflows/`: